-- If the value is 1, it is said to be positive correlation between two variables.
+- If the value is 1, it is said to be a positive correlation between two variables.
 This means that when one variable increases, the other variable also increases.

-- If the value is 0, there is no correlation between two variables.
+- If the value is 0, there is no correlation between the two variables.
 This means that the variables changes in a random manner with respect to each other.

 Correlation between two random variables or bivariate data does not necessary imply causal relationship.